|

 pour

 out all the water.
 Don't rewater for several days.
+Those roots need air!

 |

-even with the garden hose! |
+even with a garden hose! |

 |